lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   key pair to the next (CA key update) must be supported (note that if the CA key is compromised, re-initialization must be performed for all entities in the domain of that CA).
-An end entity whose PSE contains the new CA public key (following a CA key update) may also need to be able to verify certificates verifiable using the old public key.
+An end entity whose TEE contains the new CA public key (following a CA key update) may also need to be able to verify certificates verifiable using the old public key.
 End entities who directly trust the old CA key pair may also need to be able to verify certificates signed